aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/ipagelayoutcallback/_index.md

 ---
 title: IPageLayoutCallback
+linktitle: IPageLayoutCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to have your own custom method called during build and rendering of page layout model.
+description: Implement this interface if you want to have your own custom method called during build and rendering of page layout model in Java.
 type: docs
-weight: 658
+weight: 660
 url: /java/com.aspose.words/ipagelayoutcallback/
 ---
 ```